-BTC health's board of directors ("Board") aims to ensure that the company operates with a corporate governance framework and practices that promote an appropriate governance culture throughout the organisation and that are relevant, practical and cost-effective for the current size and stage of development of the business.
+BTC health's board of Directors ("Board") aims to ensure that the Company operates with a corporate governance framework and practices that promote an appropriate governance culture throughout the organisation and that are relevant, practical and cost-effective for the current size and stage of development of the business.
 The Board will continue to review the framework and practices as the business size and complexity changes.
-The corporate governance statement was adopted on 16 August 2022.
+The corporate governance statement was approved by the Board on 22 August 2023.